wavesplatform/docs.wavesplatform/docs/en/ride/v5/functions/built-in-functions/encoding-functions.md

 # Encoding functions

+:warning: This is the documentation for the Standard Library **version 5**, which is currently available for [Stagenet](/en/blockchain/blockchain-network/) only.
+[Go to Mainnet version](/en/ride/functions/built-in-functions/encoding-functions)

 | Name | Description | Complexity |
 | :--- | :--- | :--- |
 | [toBase16String(ByteVector): String](#to-base-16-string)  | Encodes array of bytes to [base16](https://en.wikipedia.org/wiki/Hexadecimal) string | 10 |